 Now, it looks like at least one LG watch is passing through the FCC so either this is one of the four or the names simply refer to versions of one piece of hardware.

 Read this: The best smartwatches to buy now

-LG's last smartwatch instalment was the Watch Urbane 2nd Edition LTE, the Android Wear smartwatch capable of making calls.
+LG's last smartwatch instalment was actually the Watch Urbane 2nd Edition LTE, the Android Wear smartwatch capable of making calls.
 It was pulled after originally being announced back in November 2015.
-It went back on sale in March this year but since then, much like fellow Wear watch makers Motorola and Huawei, it's all been very quiet on the new hardware front.
+It did go back on sale in March this year but since then, much like fellow Wear watch makers Motorola and Huawei, it's all been very quiet on the new hardware front.

-Along with the series of watch trademarks, it also looks like LG is prepping a payment service to launch alongside new devices with a trademark also filed for LG Watch Pay.
+Along with the smartwatch leaks, it looks like LG is prepping a payment service to launch alongside new devices with a trademark also filed for LG Watch Pay.
 The company's Pay mobile payment service was revealed in July and with Apple Pay, Samsung Pay and Google prepping its own Android Pay service, it makes sense that LG would follow suit in giving people a way to pay from the wrist.

 Shop for recommended smartwatches on Amazon

 Wareable may get a commission